 If you are a GP and the referral letter is to a consultant, there will be abbreviations that you will both be aware of and vice-versa.
 However, if you are a consultant, there may be some abbreviations that are not known to a GP.
 If you are writing a referral letter to a different type of professional to yourself, this should be borne in mind.
 If you are writing to a patient or a patient’s family, avoiding abbreviations would be more relevant as they will not be aware of any workplace or technical jargon.

 Abbreviations such as BMI and BP are pretty commonplace but the abbreviation of a condition may not be known to the recipient of the letter so we would suggest that medical conditions should be written in full.
 You can follow the condition with the acronym in brackets and then refer to it as such the following times that it is mentioned.

 One example of where it is specifically stated not to use an abbreviation is for diabetes.
 E.g. You are required to write type 2 diabetes rather than NIDDM.

 Can I use abbreviations for drug administration?

 Apart from units of measurement e.g. mg, it is very important that candidates write the information in full when it comes to drug administration.
-Times of drug administration, for example should be written as at night rather than nocte; every 2 hours rather than 2/7; as required rather than PRN etc.
+Times of drug administration, for example should be written as at night rather than nocte; twice a week rather than 2/7; as required rather than PRN etc.